 When researching your clients, pay close attention to those who are more likely to grow with you in the future or have been the most consistent and loyal.
-If you lose such account, how difficult would it be to refill the gap?
+If you lose such an account, how difficult would it be to refill the gap?
 If it is almost impossible, or it may lead to significant losses, then this account should be considered as a key account.

 2. Start small – expand later

 If you are at the beginning of the KAM implementation strategy, you should consider starting small.
 Choose only a few accounts, to begin with.
 Each of the key accounts has specific needs and requires a customized approach.
 So, you have to be ready to create offers that are exclusive only for your key accounts.

 Of course, creating customized packages takes more time and can be much more complicated compared to regular accounts.
 Therefore, taking too many accounts at the very beginning is a common mistake.
 Instead, you should concentrate on your offer and package quality, value, and invest effort in negotiations.
 To avoid being overwhelmed, serve your key accounts properly.
 Add more key accounts over time, rather than abandoning some of the existing ones.